endurodave/DelegateMQ/README.md

         DelegateFree<>
             DelegateFreeAsync<>
             DelegateFreeAsyncWait<>
+            DelegateFreeRemote<>
         DelegateMember<>
             DelegateMemberAsync<>
             DelegateMemberAsyncWait<>
+            DelegateMemberRemote<>
         DelegateFunction<>
             DelegateFunctionAsync<>
             DelegateFunctionAsyncWait<>
+            DelegateFunctionRemote<>

+// Interfaces
+IDispatcher
+ISerializer
+IThread
+IThreadInvoker
+IRemoteInvoker
 ```

 `DelegateFree<>` binds to a free or static member function. `DelegateMember<>` binds to a class instance member function. `DelegateFunction<>` binds to a `std::function` target.
 All versions offer synchronous function invocation.

-`DelegateFreeAsync<>`, `DelegateMemberAsync<>` and `DelegateFunctionAsync<>` operate in the same way as their synchronous counterparts; except these versions offer non-blocking asynchronous function execution on a specified thread of control.
+`DelegateFreeAsync<>`, `DelegateMemberAsync<>` and `DelegateFunctionAsync<>` operate in the same way as their synchronous counterparts; except these versions offer non-blocking asynchronous function execution on a specified thread of control. `IThread` and `IThreadInvoker` interfaces to send messages integrates with any OS.

 `DelegateFreeAsyncWait<>`, `DelegateMemberAsyncWait<>` and `DelegateFunctionAsyncWait<>` provides blocking asynchronous function execution on a target thread with a caller supplied maximum wait timeout.
 The destination thread will not invoke the target function if the timeout expires.

+`DelegateFreeRemote<>`, `DelegateMemberRemote<>` and `DelegateFunctionRemote<>` provides non-blocking remote function execution. `ISerialize` and `IRemoteInvoker` interfaces support integration with any system.

 The three main delegate container classes are: